ProgrammingWarmups/www.warmups.dev/warmups/warmup2.md

   - Lists: `numbers_one` and `numbers_two`
   - Language-defined functions: `sum`, `len`, and `print`
 - What are the similarities and differences between `mean` and `sum`?
-- Complete the task near each `TODO` marker, removing the `TODO` when finished
+- Complete the task near each `TODO` marker and remove the `TODO` when finished
 - Questions or comments about this warmup? <a href = "https://github.com/gkapfham/www.warmups.dev/discussions">Join the discussion!</a>

 <hr>